 Military Survivor Benefit Plan (SBP)/ Reserve Component Survivor Benefit Plan (RCSBP)/ Retired Serviceman’s Family Protection Plan (RSFPP) New Hampshire State Tax Benefits: New Hampshire does not levy a general state income tax on individuals, so you are not required to file an individual state tax return for New Hampshire.

-Certain wartime Veterans, their Spouses or Surviving Spouses may be eligible for a property tax credit shall be an amount from $51 up to $750.
+Standard and Optional War time Veteran Tax Credit: A standard property tax credit of $50 is available for wartime Veterans, their Spouses or Surviving Spouses.
+Cities/towns may vote to adopt a higher tax credit ranging from $51 to $750.
 (See RSA 72:28 )

-A permanently and totally disabled Veteran who is blind, paraplegic or a double amputee as a result of service connection and who owns a specially adapted homestead acquired with the assistance of the U.S. Department of Veterans Affairs, or with proceeds from the sale of any previous homestead acquired with the assistance of the U.S. Department of Veterans Affairs, shall be exempt from all taxation on the homestead.
-The Veteran's Surviving Spouse shall also be exempt from all taxation on the homestead.
+Tax Exemption for Certain Permanent and Total Disabled Veterans that are in receipt of Specially Adapted Housing from the VA: A permanently and totally disabled Veteran who is blind, paraplegic or a double amputee as a result of service connection and who owns a specially adapted homestead acquired with the assistance of the U.S. Department of Veterans Affairs, or with proceeds from the sale of any previous homestead acquired with the assistance of the U.S. Department of Veterans Affairs, is exempt from all taxation on the homestead.
+The Veteran's Surviving Spouse is also exempt from all taxation on the homestead.
 (See RSA 72:36-a )

 New Hampshire National Guard Tuition Assistance: Members of the New Hampshire National Guard may take courses tuition-free on a space available basis in state-supported postsecondary institutions.
 In order to be eligible to receive educational assistance under this subdivision, a member of the New Hampshire National Guard shall: